xpmethod/torn-apart/docs/textures.md

 ## Our Research

-*Torn Apart* aggregates and cross-references publicly available data to visualize the geography of Donald Trump’s 2018 “zero tolerance” immigration policy and iterate our attention to the landscapes, families, and communities riven by the massive web of immigrant detention in the United States.
+*Torn Apart* aggregates and cross-references publicly available data to visualize the geography of Donald Trump’s “zero tolerance” immigration policy in 2018 and immigration incarceration in the USA in general.
+We also draw attention to the landscapes, families, and communities riven by the massive web of immigrant detention in the United States.

 Working nimbly and remotely from four sites in the United States over a six-day period, our small team of researchers set about identifying sources of data on immigrant detention, from ports of entry run by Customs and Border Protection (CBP), to Immigration and Customs Enforcement (ICE) detention centers, to shelters subcontracted by the Department of Health and Human Services’ Office of Refugee Resettlement (ORR) to care for children in their custody, to the financial trails left by a network of public, private, and non-profit organizations complicit with the complex infrastructure of immigrant detention in the United States.